reqable/reqable-docs/en-US/changelogs/linux/index.md

 - 🚀 [NEW] Traffic history supports renaming.
 - 🚀 [NEW] Traffic history supports adding/removing stars.
 - 🚀 [NEW] Query parameter list viewing supports text mode.
-- 💪 [Opt] The traffic list removes gray highlighting and adds teal highlighting.
+- 💪 [OPT] The traffic list removes gray highlighting and adds teal highlighting.
-- 💪 [Opt] Use the resident daemon process to get the CA root certificate installation status.
+- 💪 [OPT] Use the resident daemon process to get the CA root certificate installation status.

 ## v1.2.1 <small><small>*2023-08-28*</small></small>
 - 🚀 [NEW] SSL bypass supports switch and silent mode.
 - 🚀 [NEW] Supports adding SSL bypass from traffic list.
-- 💪 [Opt] Automatically changing context menu text color when hovering.
+- 💪 [OPT] Automatically changing context menu text color when hovering.
-- 💪 [Opt] The right click of the traffic list supports batch copying of URLs.
+- 💪 [OPT] The right click of the traffic list supports batch copying of URLs.
 - 🐞 [Fix] An exception occurs when generating python code when the root node of JSON is a list.
 - 🐞 [Fix] The bug that localhost requests will not be displayed when the API test is followed by debugging.
 - 🐞 [Fix] The bug that the SSL Bypass requests will not be displayed when the API test is followed by debugging.